Authentication

 |---|---|---|

-| Platform Client | User login (Sign In with Google) | openid, email, profile |
+| Platform Client | Google Sign-In on the dashboard | openid, email, profile |

-| Integration Client | Google Calendar, Drive, Sheets, Docs access | calendar, drive, spreadsheets, etc. |
+| Integration Client | Google Drive / Sheets / Docs access | drive, spreadsheets, etc. |

-| Provider | Auth Method |
+| Provider | Method |

 |---|---|

-| Google Calendar & Drive | OAuth 2.0 (integration client ID) |
+| Google Drive | OAuth 2.0 (integration client) |

 | Slack | OAuth V2 |